Frequently Asked Questions

 In certain countries (such as Canada, Australia & most European countries) osteopathic treatments provided to patients who suffered injuries in a motor vehicle accident are covered by all insurance providers including State Farm, Allstate, Aviva, Belair, Certas, RBC, Royal, TD, Dominion, Cooperators, Chubb, Pilot, & Perth.
 For example in the province of Ontario in Canada all insurers as per Financial Services Commission of Ontario (FSCO) must cover osteopathic treatments at a rate of $57.67 per hour for non-catastrophic injuries and at a rate of $88.28 for catastrophic injuries.

-National University of Medical Sciences (Spain) teaches more techniques than any other osteopathy school in the world.
-We teach only the scientific techniques that are research proven.
+National University of Medical Sciences (Spain) teaches more techniques than any other osteopathy school in the world and we have more technique instructors than others.
+Additionally we, along with the other schools founded by Dr Pourgol are the only schools teaching Manual Mechanotherapy techniques (MMT) which are considered the lost techniques of osteopathy.
 We cover all joints including lumbar, thoracic, cervical, temporomandibular joint, shoulder, scapula, elbow, wrist, hand, sacrum, hip, knee, ankle and foot.

-Some of the osteopathic techniques we teach include osteo-articular joint mobilization, HVLA manipulation, static joint play, palpation, mobility testing, cranial osteopathy, visceral manipulation, strain / counterstrain, lymphatic drainage & pump, muscle energy, positional facilitated release, Still’s, manual mechanotherapy (the lost techniques of osteopathy), soft tissue therapy, myofascial release technique, trigger point therapy, therapeutic joint specific exercise, etc.
+Some of the osteopathic techniques we teach include osteoarticular, HVLA, static joint play, motion palpation, mobility testing, cranial osteopathy, visceral manipulation, strain / counterstrain, lymphatic drainage & pump, muscle energy technique, positional facilitated release, Still’s (the forgotten techniques of osteopathy), manual mechanotherapy (the lost techniques of osteopathy), soft tissue therapy, myofascial release technique, trigger point therapy, therapeutic joint specific exercise, etc.

 |DO||BSC in Osteopathy|